UniStuttgart-VISUS/megamol/docs/manual.md

 *DEPRECATED:*

-- Show MegMol window in fullscreen or not.
+- Show MegMol window in full screen mode or not.
 ```lua
     mmSetConfigValue("fullscreen",  "off")
 ```